scrapinghub/spidermon/docs/getting-started.md

     }

 Note, that only listed types of items will be processed in that case.
-If some validators need to be added to the all items, then UniversalItem may be used:

-    from from spidermon.contrib.scrapy.pipelines import UniversalItem

-    SPIDERMON_VALIDATION_MODELS = {
-        NewsItem: 'reddit_spidermon_demo.validators.NewsItem',
-        UniversalItem: 'reddit_spidermon_demo.validators.SomeOtherItem', # validator not in the demo }

 You could also set the pipeline to include the validation error as a field in the item (although it may not be necessary, since the validation errors are included in the crawling stats and your monitor can check them once the spiders finishes):